Lee Si-chen

 Lee Si-chen (李嗣涔 (Lǐ Sìcén, Lǐ Sì-tsén, Lí Sû-chhâm); born 13 August 1952), is a Taiwanese electrical engineer and academic specializing in semiconductor and amorphous silicon research.
 From 2005 to 2013, he was the president of National Taiwan University, where he has been a professor of electrical engineering since 1982.

 Early life and education

 Lee was born on August 13, 1952, in Gangshan, Kaohsiung.
-He graduated from National Taiwan University with a Bachelor of Science (B.S.) in electrical engineering in 1974, then completed doctoral studies in the United States, earning a Master of Science (M.S.) in 1977 and his Ph.D. in 1981, both in electrical engineering from Stanford University.
+After attending National Tainan First Senior High School, he graduated from National Taiwan University with a Bachelor of Science (B.S.) in electrical engineering in 1974.
+He completed doctoral studies in the United States, earning a Master of Science (M.S.) in 1977 and his Ph.D. in 1981, both in electrical engineering from Stanford University.
 His doctoral dissertation, completed under physicist Gerald Pearson, was titled, "Preparation and properties of aluminum gallium arsenide-gallium-arsenide double heterojunction devices".

 Academic career

 Lee was the president of National Taiwan University from 2005 to 2013, and became the president of the Association of National Universities of Taiwan in 2006, and the chair of the University Mobility in Asia and the Pacific in 2005.
 He has been a professor of electrical engineering at National Taiwan University since 1985.